annaperev/React-udemy/README.md

  console.log(secondPerson);//Menu
  ```

- ## Understanding the Base Features & Syntax
+ ## Understanding the Base Features and Syntax